-R115.3 SA A registered auditor may be associated with more than one audit firm or a professional services firm.
-Such association shall not be misleading or cause confusion, and the registered auditor shall ensure that there is a clear distinction between the different firms.

-R115.4 SA A registered auditor who is associated with an audit firm or professional services firm and has associates who are not registered auditors shall ensure:
+- R115.3 SA A registered auditor may be associated with more than one audit firm or a professional services firm.
+Such association shall not be misleading or cause confusion, and the registered auditor shall ensure that there is a clear distinction between the different firms. - R115.4 SA A registered auditor who is associated with an audit firm or professional services firm and has associates who are not registered auditors shall ensure: - that those associates do not intentionally or unintentionally contravene Section 41(1) and/or 41(2) of the Act; or - that any actions of the registered auditor or the firm do not intentionally or unintentionally assist Section 41(1) and/or 41(2) of the Act to be contravened by those associates who are not registered auditors.

+Signing Convention for Reports or Certificates
-- that those associates do not intentionally or unintentionally contravene Section 41(2) of the Act; or - that any actions of the registered auditor or the firm do not intentionally or unintentionally assist Section 41(2) of the Act to be contravened by those associates who are not registered auditors. - R115.5 SA A registered auditor shall not delegate to any person who is not a partner or fellow director the power to sign audit, review or other assurance reports or certificates that are required, in terms of any law or regulation, to be signed by the, registered auditor responsible for the engagement.
-However, in specific cases where emergencies of sufficient gravity arise, this prohibition may be relaxed, provided the full circumstances giving rise to the need for delegation are reported both to the relevant client and to the Regulatory Board, and written consent for such delegation is obtained from the IRBA.

-R115.6 SA The individual registered auditor responsible for the audit, review or other assurance engagement3 shall, when signing any audit, review or other assurance report or certificate, reflect the following:

-- (a) the individual registered auditor's full name; - (b) if not a sole proprietor, the capacity in which they are signing; - (c) the designation "Registered Auditor" underneath their name; and - (d) if not set out on the firm's letterhead, the name of the registered auditor's firm.
+- R115.5 SA A registered auditor shall not delegate to any other registered auditor who is not a partner or fellow director the power to sign audit, review or other assurance reports or certificates that are required, in terms of any law or regulation, to be signed by the registered auditor responsible for the engagement.
+However, in specific cases where emergencies of sufficient gravity arise, this prohibition may be relaxed, provided the full circumstances giving rise to the need for delegation are reported both to the relevant client and to the Regulatory Board, and written consent for such delegation is obtained from the Regulatory Board. - R115.6 SA The individual registered auditor responsible for the audit, review or other assurance engagement4 shall, when signing any audit, review or other assurance report or certificate, reflect the following: - (a) the individual registered auditor's full name; - (b) if not a sole proprietor, the capacity in which they are signing; - (c) the designation "Registered Auditor" underneath their name; and - (d) if not set out on the firm's letterhead, the name of the registered auditor's firm.

-3 Section 44(1)(a)
+4 Section 44(1)(a)